JordanL2/ModularCalculator/README.md

 * Usability / quality of life:
 	* Click previous answer to insert it
 	* Option to switch between ; and new-lines for statement terminators
+	* Tabs
 	* Insert Date - easily add a date into the calculation
-	* Tabs
-	* Ctrl+S does save as when no filename

 * Stability:
 	* Restoring state should be able to cope with exceptions and reset the state if found